The Drew Carey Show: Seasons 2–7 (1996–2002)

 Kate and Oswald became closer and eventually became romantically involved and almost married during the third season, but Kate stood Oswald up at the altar.
 Kate and Drew also became romantically involved and were on the verge of getting married, but they called it off when they realized they did not feel the same about the prospect of children.
 Drew's cross-dressing brother Steve was introduced during this period.
 He eventually fell in love with Mimi and they had a child together, Gus (whose name was decided by means of a contest).

 Drew also got married a number of times during this portion of the show.
 His first marriage was to Diane, a cocktail waitress in Las Vegas.
 This was only temporary however, as she needed Drew to retain custody of her children.
 His second marriage was to Mr. Wick, who forced Drew to marry him in a sham same-sex civil union in Vermont (the only place it was legal at the time) in hopes that the marriage would placate the Immigration and Naturalization Service.
 At the beginning of Season 7, Drew married both Nikki and Kate (the former had been a recurring character for some time since Season 3, and suffered from weight problems).
 They found out about this and all three of these marriages ended in divorce, and Drew became known as the "Impotent Bisexual Bigamist".
 Nikki eventually returned, and the actress, Kate Walsh, donned a fat suit again and moved in with Drew.

 During this period the show also had frequent "event" episodes.
-Recurring themes were "What's Wrong With This Episode?", in which the show contained numerous deliberate continuity errors and other mistakes and invited viewers at home to find the most errors and win a prize, and live episodes, with loose plots and improvised scenes featuring cast members from Carey's improvisational comedy show Whose Line Is It Anyway?
-(Brad Sherwood, Wayne Brady, Colin Mochrie, Greg Proops, Chip Esten, Kathy Greenwood, Jeff Davis, Laura Hall, and Linda Taylor) contributed to these episodes, with Brad Sherwood hosting.
+Recurring themes were "What's Wrong with This Episode?", in which the show contained numerous deliberate continuity errors and other mistakes and invited viewers at home to find the most errors and win a prize, and live episodes, with loose plots and improvised scenes featuring cast members from Carey's improvisational comedy show Whose Line Is It Anyway?
+(Brad Sherwood, Wayne Brady, Colin Mochrie, Greg Proops, Charles Esten, Kathy Greenwood, Jeff Davis, Laura Hall, and Linda Taylor) contributed to these episodes, with Brad Sherwood hosting.